Thangta03/Project2_Corvinus/README.md

 ### Insights into Future Trends
 The corrected analysis underscores the potential for growth in tech exports, driven by factors such as R&D expenditure, education, and innovation.
 By accurately forecasting future trends, this analysis aids in strategic planning and policy formulation aimed at bolstering a country's tech export capabilities.

+## Enhancements to Project Quality
+To further improve the quality of the project, several enhancements have been implemented:

+### Automated Testing for Data Integrity and Model Accuracy
+Automated testing scripts have been introduced to ensure the reliability of analysis results.
+These scripts perform checks on data integrity and model accuracy, providing an additional layer of validation for the analysis process.

+### Inclusion of a Broader Set of Variables
+The analysis now incorporates a more diverse set of variables, including political stability and digital infrastructure quality.
+This expansion provides a more comprehensive understanding of the factors influencing tech exports, allowing for a richer analysis of the interplay between tech exports and various determinants.

+### Addressing Multicollinearity in Regression Models
+Multicollinearity issues in regression models have been addressed by excluding highly correlated variables or using dimensionality reduction techniques.
+This approach enhances the validity of the models, ensuring more reliable and interpretable results.

+These enhancements contribute to the overall improvement of the project, ensuring a more robust and comprehensive analysis of tech exports and their influencing factors.